Visiting Las Vegas on a budget? Check out these free things to do!

 129 East Fremont Street Las Vegas NV 89101, map | Hours: Open 24 Hrs

-Found in Australia, this 61-pound golden nugget makes its home in the Golden Nugget lobby.
-It’s the biggest golden nugget in existence and second biggest ever discovered.
+First found in Australia, this 61-pound golden nugget is now tucked away in the Golden Nugget lobby.
+It’s the biggest golden nugget in existence and the second-biggest ever discovered.

 24. Seven Magic Mountains